Yerba Buena Island: History

-In 1996, the naval base and the Presidio of San Francisco were decommissioned, and opened to public control, under stipulations.
+In 1996, the naval base and the Presidio of San Francisco were decommissioned and opened to public control under federal redevelopment guidelines.
 Quarters One by Whiting Way and the other Senior Officers' Quarter by Garden Way are listed on the National Register of Historic Places.
 The San Francisco Police Department (SFPD) took over law enforcement jurisdiction of non-USCG parcels of Yerba Buena Island.
 San Francisco Fire Department (SFFD) Fire Station 48 on Treasure Island took over medical rescue & fire protection of Yerba Buena Island (including USCG Sector / Station San Francisco) and portions of the San Francisco–Oakland Bay Bridge.

 Other points of interest

 Located west of the island was "Blossom Rock", a treacherous submerged rock that lay only 5 ft below the surface of the water at low tide.
 Blossom Rock was discovered and named in 1826 by Captain Beechey of HMS Blossom.
 Beechey noted that the rock could be avoided by aligning the northern tip of Yerba Buena Island with two especially large redwood trees growing in the hills above Oakland as one entered the bay.
 These redwoods were located in what is now Roberts Regional Recreation Area, near the "Madrone" picnic area; the area is marked with a historical marker.
-The "Navigation Trees" were logged in about 1851, exacerbating the danger of Blossom Rock.
+The "Navigation Trees" were cut down in about 1851, exacerbating the danger of Blossom Rock.
 The top of the rock was blown up in 1870, and another section removed by blasting in the early 1930s.

 There are three parks located on Yerba Buena Island.
-Hill Park near Treasure Island Road and Macalla Road which used to be a military cemetery until the high visibility traffic approach to the 1939 Golden Gate International Exposition necessitated its removal and transfer of graves to the San Francisco National Cemetery in the Presidio of San Francisco.
+Hill Park near Treasure Island Road and Macalla Road used to be a military cemetery until the high visibility traffic approach to the 1939 Golden Gate International Exposition necessitated its removal and transfer of graves to the San Francisco National Cemetery in the Presidio of San Francisco.
 Also located on the island are Blue Park and Tower Park.

 Two water reservoirs are located on the island and provide water storage for use on the island and for fire hydrant service.